enckse/naaman/README.md

 ```
 --config
 ```
-* if the config file does not exist it will be ignore
+* if the config file does not exist it will be ignored
 * see the naaman.conf example for how to use it (only keys in the example are supported)

 for sync/update/upgrades